infinispan-demos/vertx-api/README.md

 This is a simple example on how to build your first [Vert.x](http://www.vertx.io) using Infinispan.

-Example include :
+Examples include :
-- REST API
+- Creating a simple REST API
-- PUSH API
+- Creating and consuming a simple PUSH API
+- Clustering with Infinispan

 ## Running locally